jnozzi/cocoadev.com/SiteContent/General/ThoughtWorks.markdown

-[[ThoughtWorks]] is an IT consulting firm which is involved in various [[OpenSource]] projects.
+General/ThoughtWorks is an IT consulting firm which is involved in various General/OpenSource projects.
 A list of their available Objective-C/Cocoa projects is here: http://opensource.thoughtworks.com/projects/objective-c.jsp

 Company home page: http://www.thoughtworks.com

 Details about what the company does: http://www.thoughtworks.com/who-we-are/ http://www.thoughtworks.com/what-we-do/ http://www.thoughtworks.com/how-we-do-it/
 ----

-'''Discussion:'''
+**Discussion:**

 Refactored the page to remove the argument and provide a bit of useful information.
-Could someone who can actually figure out what the heck this company ''does'' please fill in the ''mumble'' above to tell us about it?
+Could someone who can actually figure out what the heck this company *does* please fill in the *mumble* above to tell us about it?

 I found the About page, but dismissed it.
 It's so general and fluffy that it may as well say, "We look for things.
 Things to make us go."